web_0347.jpg

 Public Interest Fellowship Application Timeline

 The fellowship cycle begins in spring of 2L year and goes through spring of 3L year for fellowships starting in the fall after graduation.
-The earliest fellowship application deadline of the cycle is usually at the end of May followed by one or two other external fellowships over the summer.
+The earliest fellowship application deadlines of the cycle are usually over the summer, occasionally with a fellowship as early as May or June.
 The two major national project-based fellowships, Skadden and EJW, have deadlines in early September as do many government honors/fellowship programs.
 If you are planning on applying to these fellowships, you should reach out to potential host organizations that can “sponsor” you for your fellowship with the goal of finalizing a host organization no later than the end of July.
 A steady stream of organizational fellowships and a few other national project-based programs continue to be announced throughout the year.
 YLS fellowships generally open in January with a deadline in early February.

 It is possible to apply for clerkships in early June of your second year and for fellowships at the start of your 3L year.
 But, if you consider applying for a clerkship that begins a year after graduation, you will have a “gap year”.
 That means that you will not be able to apply for any two-year fellowships, such as Skadden, EJW, Soros, and several organizational fellowships.
-Instead, you should focus on one-year external fellowships and YLS fellowships.
+Instead, you would be focused on one-year external fellowships and YLS fellowships.

 The Research Process and Online Resources